scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 We converted the tabular dataset into a sphere with a radius of 10,000 light years and framed it into a 3D array of shape (20,000, 20,000, 20,000).
 Each cell in the array represents a cube of 1 light year per side and contains the number of stars within it.
 Given that the average distance between stars in the Milky Way is about 5 light years, very few cells will contain more than one star (e.g. the maximum of stars in a single cell in our sphere is 6).
 This 3D array contains 0.5 billion stars, which is a significant portion of the Gaia catalog.

 The number of stars is stored as a uint8, resulting in a total dataset size of 7.3 TB.
-However, compression can greatly reduce its size to 5.0 GB since the 3D array is very sparse.
+However, compression can greatly reduce its size to 5.0 GB since the 3D array is very sparse, and the Zstandard codec :cite:`zstd` is used.
 Blosc2 can compress the zeroed parts almost entirely thanks to a specific algorithm to detect zeros early in the compression pipeline and encoding them efficiently.

 In addition, we store other data about the stars in a separate table indexed with the position of each star (using PyTables).
 For demonstration purposes, we store the distance from Sun, radial velocity, effective temperature, and G-band magnitude using a float32 for each field.
 The size of the table is 10 GB uncompressed, but it can be compressed to 4.8 GB.
 Adding another 1.0 GB for the index brings the total size to 5.8 GB.
 Therefore, the 3D array is 5.0 GB, and the table with the additional information and its index are 5.8 GB, making a total of 10.8 GB.
 This comfortably fits within the storage capacity of any modern laptop.